Touch Signals: Using Touch to Convey Visual and Environmental Information to People who are Deaf-Blind

 - Explain what is needed to be a successful communication team as a provider and/or receiver of Haptics.

-This module is approved to earn 1.7 RID CEUs through the TIEM Center, Betsy Winston, Approved RID CEU Sponsor.
+This course is approved to earn 1.7 RID credits through the TIEM Center, Betsy Winston, Approved RID CEU Sponsor.
 Please contact her at BetsyWinston@TIEMCenter.org for information and fee.
+In addition, the course is also approved for 17 ACVREP credit hours.

 Welcome and Introduction